Supervisor Information & Forms

 Form to complete & submit to Employee Engagement: Employee Time Off Request

 Death in Family: Full time employees are allowed time off with pay upon a death in the immediate family.
 In case of the death of father, mother, spouse, child, brother, sister, mother-in-law, or father-in-law, grandfather or grandmother, up to four days will be granted depending upon the circumstances of the case.
-Part-time employees are not eligible for this benefit.
+Part-time, per diem and temporary employees are not eligible for this benefit.

 Jury Duty: The College considers such duty an obligation and responsibility.
 Any Full Time employee who is sent for jury duty will be paid by the College the difference between their salary for the period of jury service and all compensation received by the employee for jury service, upon presentation to the College of proper evidence as to jury service and the total amount of compensation there from.
 Part time employees receive jury service pay for the first three days of service as required by law.